Diabetes resources — support for people with diabetes

 Two great resources are the American Diabetes Association and our partners at Beyond Type 2.
 Both can help you better understand the mental strain of diabetes, and point you toward support to improve your mental health.

 Another excellent resource for your mental health is a therapist who specializes in diabetes.
-The right fit can be difficult to find, but because of the pandemic many therapists are taking appointments virtually, even if you don’t live nearby.
+The right fit can be difficult to find, but because of the pandemic many therapists have started taking appointments virtually, even if you don’t live nearby.
 Learn more about finding the right diabetes mental health provider here.

 Helpful diabetes apps